Senior Architect, Head of Quality Management and Operation Efficiency

 His work has been exhibited at the Royal Institute of British Architects, the Architectural Association and the Royal Academy.
 His ‘Hedge House’ project was shortlisted in the RIBA Future House London competition and widely published and exhibited.
-His award-winning design for a solar-powered open-air cinema was exhibited at the Royal Academy in 2007.
-He has written architectural criticism for A10, a journal of European Architecture, Building Design and other publications and is a frequent guest critic at the Bartlett UCL.
+He has written architectural criticism for A10, a journal of European Architecture, Building Design and other publications.

-He is currently building his own low-energy timber-framed house on a very constrained back-land site in Deptford, South East London and is an active member of the Deptford Society.
+He has recently completed his own low-energy timber-framed house on a very constrained brownfield site in Deptford, South East London and is an active member of the Deptford Society.

 He is also a professional photographer and keen long-distance cyclist.

 B Bdg Arts B Arch

 Taryn Swales joined The Oval Partnership as a Project Director in 2011.
 She has over ten years of international experience working on projects for the private and public sector, global real estate development companies and architectural consultancies in the United Kingdom, Australia and United Arab Emirates.
 With a background in Architecture, Taryn has extensive real estate and business management experience working across various disciplines including Architecture, Urban Design, Planning, Development Management, Business Development, Sustainability, CSR and Corporate Business Strategy delivering sustainable urbanism solutions.
 Taryn has worked across various disciplines within the mixed use and hospitality sectors with a focus on site acquisitions, feasibility analysis, risk management, budgeting and cash flow, strategic planning, stakeholder engagement and marketing positioning, multi-site project management and delivery management.
 Taryn runs a Mentorship Programme at Venice University for a Masters Course in Urban Heritage and Global Tourism, supported by UNESCO, designed to develop new sustainable tourism models to address the relationship between urban heritage and tourism and the valorisation of heritage buildings for tourism purposes.